 Additionally, animal products are complete proteins (meaning - they contain all of the essential amino acids).
 Whereas, most plant based sources are “incomplete” sources (meaning - they lack one or more of the essential amino acids).

 To solve this issue, you will need to combine multiple plant based protein sources to create complete sources of the essential amino acids.
 This is particularly important if you’re an avid exerciser with a higher rate of protein breakdown (or pregnant!).
+And one key amino acid you will want to make sure you are getting enough of is Leucine.
+The simple solution to getting enough Leucine is to add an amino acid or bcaa supplement.
+The catch is you need to find a vegan source of leucine.

 This is an essential fatty acid.
 That means the body needs to get it from food sources.
 Yes, the body can convert some other fatty acids (ALA, EPA) to DHA, but the conversion rate is inefficient at best and not sufficient for our body’s needs.